 CLA Internship & Career Fair

-This event is for CLA students and recent alumni and is FREE to attend.
-Last year, more than 1,000 students participated.
+This event is open to all CLA students and recent alumni and is FREE to attend.

 The CLA Internship & Career Fair is coordinated by CLA Career Services.

 CLA Career Services is committed to supporting students and alumni in navigating this experience.
 Register for the fair and learn more about the virtual fair preparation resources in the “Prepare for the Fair” section.

 Registration for the CLA Internship & Career Fair can be found on GoldPASS powered by Handshake.